Gabrielhephzibah/RateSwap/README.md

 ## Libraries

 - **Kotlin:**
-  The programming language used for the application.
+  The primary programming language used for building the application

 - **Jetpack Compose:**
-  Uses Jetpack Compose for UI.
+  Uses Jetpack Compose for creating the UI and screens.

 - **Room:**
-  Uses the Room library to save multiple account balances..
+  Uses the Room library to store and manage multiple account balances..

 - **Flows and Coroutines:**
   Uses Kotlin Coroutines and Flows for asynchronous data handling and to achieve concurrency in a lifecycle-aware manner.